valtimo-platform/valtimo-documentation/using-valtimo/plugin/object-token-authentication/configure-plugin.md

 ### Prerequisites

-This page requires you to have knowledge on how to configure Objecten API
+This page requires knowledge on how to configure Objecten API.

 ## Configuring the plugin